Louise Woodward case: Trial

 The presiding judge was Hiller B. Zobel.
 The prosecution, led by Assistant District Attorney Gerard Leone, along with Assistant District Attorney Martha Coakley, presented eight physicians involved in Matthew's care, including a neurosurgeon, an ophthalmologist, a radiologist, two pathologists, and an expert in child abuse, who testified to their belief that his injuries had occurred as a result of violent shaking, and from his head impacting with a hard surface.
-The defense challenged this, among other things, on the grounds that there were no neck injuries to him; injuries that they claimed would have been expected if he had been violently shaken.
+The defense challenged this, among other things, on the grounds that he had no neck injuries; injuries that they claimed would have been expected if he had been violently shaken.
 The prosecution had also claimed initially that his impact injuries were the equivalent of having been thrown from a two-story building, but they equivocated over this claim as the trial progressed.
 The defense presented expert medical testimony that his injury may have occurred three weeks before the date of death, implying that his parents, Sunil and Deborah Eappen, both of whom were doctors, might be implicated in negligence or abuse of the child.
 He had old wrist injuries that may have been incurred before Woodward even arrived at the house.
 She, however, claimed under cross-examination that she never noticed any slight bumps, marks, or any unusual behaviour by him at any time prior to the night he was taken to the hospital.

 The lead counsel at Woodward's trial, and the architect of her medical and forensic defense, was Barry Scheck, co-founder of the Innocence Project.
 Scheck was hired and paid for by her employer EF Education First's Cultural Care Au Pair.
 As part of the defense strategy, her attorneys requested that the jury not be given the option of convicting her of manslaughter (a lesser included offense), and instead either convict her of murder or find her not guilty.
 When personally questioned about this decision by the judge, she agreed with her lawyers.
 Legal experts speculated that the motivation for this strategy was to help EF Education First avoid a civil lawsuit from the Eappens.
 EF's screening process and training for au pairs had come under scrutiny; she had only received three days of training.
 If the death had been pre-meditated, then under Massachusetts law, EF Education First could not be held responsible.
 However, if the death was not pre-meditated, then it would indicate fault with EF Education First's Cultural Care Au Pair.

 On 30 October 1997, after 26 hours of deliberations, the jury found her guilty of second-degree murder.
 The following day, Judge Zobel sentenced her to life in prison with a minimum of 15 years to be served.